sait-wbdv/fall-2021/src/courses/dsgn270/day06.md

 ---

 ## 1. Tony's Black Friday Deal
-Let's take the day off, work on assignments and pick up DSGN 270 on Monday (and maybe Wednesday).
+Let's take the day off after Housekeeping, work on assignments and pick up DSGN 270 on Monday (and maybe Wednesday).

+The Zoom room will be open for the morning.

 ---